juergenweb/FrontendContact/README.md

 If you want to change parameters or values of the form (fe success message, recipient, time measurement settings,....), you have to call the getForm() method first to get the form object.
 This object can be manipulated as described in the FrontendForms docs.
+You will find an example inside the example folder or at the bottom of the module configuration in the backend.
 At the end you have to use the render() method to render the form markup.

 ### Special contact form methods

 #### getForm() method
-This method returns the form object and is needed to manipulate values of the form.
+This method returns the form object and this method is needed to manipulate values of the form.

 #### to() method
 This method is the same method as the WireMail to() method.
 You can enter a recipient for your contact form.
-If you have entered a default recipient on the configuration, this method will overwrite this recipient.
+If you have entered a default recipient inside the configuration, this method will overwrite this recipient.

 ```php
 $form->to('office@myemail.com'); // set or overwrite the recipient email address
 ```
 #### Show or hide fields methods
-With these methods you can overwrite the global settings and show or hide a form field on the form.
+With these methods you can overwrite the global settings to show or hide a form field on the form.
 The name of the method is always prefix show with the name of the form field class.
 As the parameter you have to set true or false.
 TRUE: The form field will be displayed on the form